ccdale/ccalogging/README.md

 log = ccalogging.log # point a script-level variable to the logger

-log.debug("continuing to log to the same location as setup in the first file")
+log.warning("continuing to log to the same location as setup in the first file")
 ```

 ## Options